 On December 15, 2021, the Company announced a change in year end from June 30 to December 31 to continue the use of the year end of the Company prior to closing of the RTO.
 As a result, the Company's transition year was December 31, 2021.
-For the year ended December 31, 2021, the comparative interim periods are as follows: (i) Three months ended March 31, 2021; (ii) Six months ended June 30, 2021; (iii) Nine months ended September 30, 2021; and the twelve months ended December 31, 2021.
+The comparative figures represent the six month period ended December 31, 2021.

-These consolidated financial statements were authorized for issue by the Board of Directors on April 26, 2022.
+These consolidated financial statements were authorized for issue by the Board of Directors on April 20, 2023.